lmondada/dphil-thesis/content/04_matching/06_benchmarks.md

 that the pattern matching runtime is upper bounded by a $\ell$-independent constant.
 Runtime seems indeed to saturate for $w=2$ and $w=3$ qubit patterns, with an observable runtime plateau at large $\ell$.
-From the exponential $c^w$ dependency in the complexity bound of {{% refproposition "prop-main" %}}, it is however to be expected that this upper bound increases rapidly for qubit counts
+From the exponential $c^w$ dependency in the complexity bound of {{% refproposition "prop-main" %}}, it is, however, to be expected that this upper bound increases rapidly for qubit counts
 $w \geq 4$.
-A runtime ceiling is not directly observable at this experiment size but the gradual decrease in the slope of the curve is consistent with the existence of the $\ell$-independent upper bound predicted in
+A runtime ceiling is not directly observable at this experiment size, but the gradual decrease in the slope of the curve is consistent with the existence of the $\ell$-independent upper bound predicted in
 {{% refproposition "prop-main" %}}.